Expand description

 pub fn on_demand(self, value: bool) -> Self

-Control the Dfll
+Control the Dfll on-demand functionality

-, only run the clock when requested by peripheral.
+When true, only run the clock when requested by peripheral.
 If false

 the clock will be always active.
 This setting will also modify the